-Reduction of U.S. federal corporate tax rate: The Act reduces the corporate tax rate to 21 percent, effective January 1, 2018.
-Consequently, we have recorded a decrease related to our net deferred tax liabilities of \$22.0 million, excluding the valuation allowance.
-The Company has also estimated an increase to its valuation allowance of \$0.5 million due to the rate change.
-We have recorded a corresponding net adjustment to deferred income tax benefit of \$21.5 million for the period ending September 30, 2018.
+Reduction of U.S. federal corporate tax rate: The Act reduced the corporate tax rate to 21%, effective January 1, 2018.
+In the fourth quarter of the period ended September 30, 2018, the Company completed its analysis to determine the effect of the reduction of the U.S. federal corporate tax rate and recorded an adjustment of \$0.9 million from the amount recorded in the first quarter of the 2018 fiscal year.
+Consequently, the effect for the fiscal year ended September 30, 2018 was a decrease related to the Company's net deferred tax liabilities of \$22.0 million, excluding the valuation allowance.
+The Company also calculated an increase to its valuation allowance of \$0.5 million due to the rate change.
+The Company recorded a corresponding net adjustment to its deferred income tax benefit of \$21.5 million for the period ended September 30, 2018 as part of its completion of the accounting for Tax Act.